|

 Grosvenor could make a believer out of you." -NEXT Magazine

-de Merlin" also includes texts that would have been set to
+de Merlin' also includes texts that would have been set to the music

-the music of popular songs of the day, for satiric effect.
-Spoleto
+of popular songs of the day, for satiric effect.
+Spoleto had Kevin

-had Kevin Burdette (who sang the small role of the Notary and looked
+Burdette (who sang the small role of the Notary and looked blissfully

-blissfully demented) accompanying those moments with sappy hymn-like
+demented) accompanying those moments with sappy hymn-like tunes

 "Cutouts